steve-kasica/romanticcircles.github.io/_docs/production-documentation/acquia-guide.md

 2. Open a new terminal instance.
 From your root (or any) directory, type `ssh`, a space, and then paste the SSH URL from the desired Acquia environment.
 You'll be prompted for the SSH passphrase you created above, and then you'll be connected to the web server (Linux).
 The command prompt will change from your local username to something like `romanticcircles@srv-7801:~$`.

-==Be careful!
+*Be careful!
 From this command prompt, you have (near) complete control of the site's server configuration files and code.
-Don't proceed further unless you know what you're doing!==
+Don't proceed further unless you know what you're doing!*

 > **Note**: As discussed elsewhere in this guide, Acquia does not by default make the site's `web` (or `docroot`) folder visible on the live server.
 To edit the site's code directly via SSH, you must enable "Live Development Mode" under the blue Actions dropdown menu within an environment.
 For more on Acquia's Live Development Mode see [this documentation](https://docs.acquia.com/cloud-platform/manage/code/livedev/).